Crazykev/crawler/docs/native-api.md

 The Native REST API provides a comprehensive RESTful interface for the Crawler system.
 It follows REST principles with clear resource hierarchy, proper HTTP methods, and consistent response formats.
 The API supports all crawl4ai capabilities while maintaining the distinction between scraping (single page) and crawling (multiple pages).

-**Important**: This Native API has **LOWER PRIORITY** compared to the Firecrawl-compatible API.
-Implementation focus should be on Firecrawl compatibility first.
+**Important**: This Native API has **LOWEST PRIORITY** in the implementation sequence.
+The priority order is: CLI (highest) → Firecrawl API (high) → Native API (future).
+Implementation focus should be on CLI first, then Firecrawl compatibility.

 ## Groundtruth References